frmichel/morph-xr2rml/README_code_architecture.md

 ### Execution entry point

 fr.unice.i3s.morph.xr2rml.engine.MorphRunner (project morph-xr2rml-dist) provides the main class to run the process:
-- Load the configuration file and crezate the MorphProperties object,
+- Load the configuration file and create the MorphProperties object,
 - Create the concrete instance of MorphBaseRunnerFactory whose distinguished name is provided in the configuration file (property runner_factory.class.name),
 - Get a MorphBaseRunner from the factory and run it.